andrew-k-21-12/skypescrapper/README.md

 1. [**Node.js v14.15.4**](https://nodejs.org) -
 this version (and **v14.16.0** also) was used for testing.
-Maybe other versions will work too but it's better to prefer fresh versions to make all ES6 features work.
+Maybe other versions will work too, but it's better to prefer fresh versions to make all ES6 features work.